Rekenmachinen/Master-GRN-networks/README.md

 # Master-Gene Regulatory networks STN and GRN2boost
 This Github is the code form my master thesis.
-In the Thesis i'm trying to make a new simpler Gene Regulatory networks methods and I'm benchmarking it aginst GRN2boost[1] without a transcription factor list.
+1) In the Thesis i'm trying to make a new simpler Gene Regulatory networks methods.
+2) benchmarking it aginst GRN2boost[1] without a transcription factor list.
+3) Make prediction for essential genes and the Regulation in the system based on the network structure.
+4) Get an inside to WNT-signalling network through the networks.
+5) get a feeling for how the diffrent days Regulation hierarchy is from the Graph property Distribution.
 The data is from a mice in Vivo day 6.5 to 9.5 single celled Rna seqs data and in vitro expreiment is also pressent from day 3-6 but not used as much in the thesis.
 The validation of the methods was done on WNT-signalling pathway study of Humans [2].
 This is becasue mice wnt-signalling network doesn't have specific pathway studies yet so the Validation should be taken litely.